allenakinkunle/allenakinkunle.github.io/_posts/2016-07-14-exploratory-analysis-police-shooting.md

 tags: ['R', 'Plotly']
 ---

 The [Washington Post](https://www.washingtonpost.com/graphics/national/police-shootings-2016/){:target="_blank"} has been compiling a database of fatal shootings in the United States by police officers in the line of duty since January 1, 2015.
-The [dataset](https://github.com/washingtonpost/data-police-shootings){:target="_blank"} contains information like the date and the US state in which the killing occurred, the age, gender and, race of the deceased.
+The [dataset](https://github.com/washingtonpost/data-police-shootings){:target="_blank"} contains information such as the date and the state in which the killing occurred, the age, gender and, race of the deceased.

 In light of the recent Police killings in the US, I thought it would be interesting to perform the following exploratory analyses using the dataset: